Email Journal Migration

-Why BCC is important when you migrate to Office 365
+Why BCC is important when you migrate your journals to Office 365

 - To raise an issue concerning a co-worker?